leslie-smith1112/phyloFrame/README.md

 # phyloFrame
 Workflow for ancestry unbaised genetic signatures

+# Version
+1.0

+# Authors
+Leslie Smith, James A Cahill, Kiley Graim

+# Base Information

 -- GnomAD VCF parsing done in leslie-smith1112/gnomad_vcf_parsing.
-Kept as seperate directory for nor for simplicity in dependencies.
+Kept as seperate directory for now for simplicity in dependencies.

 -- Prereqs for the pipeline include the annotated the parsed VCF files from Gnomad and the HumanBase network.
 This can be done using the script annotate_network.R.
 All scripts are run using slurm, example of all scripts are provided in the ./slurm_script directory.